If you are planning to have a trip to Vietnam, check out these 25 things to know before traveling in Vietnam.

 Water puppet exists nowhere in the world but in Vietnam.
-This is a kind of folk arts originated in the north of Vietnam and has developed and become popular all over the nation today.
-The art of water puppet lies at the puppet controlling skills, the music, and the stage decoration.
+This is a kind of folk art that originated in the north of Vietnam and has developed and become popular all over the nation today.
+The art of water puppets lies in the puppet controlling skills, the music, and the stage decoration.
 This is a must when you visit Vietnam.

-You can divide Vietnam into three areas based on some significant cultures of each area and music is one of which.
-There is a variety of folk music all over Vietnam including cheo, tuong, quan ho, chau van, ca tru, cai luong, etc. Each type of music represents the life and the people there.
+You can divide Vietnam into three areas based on some significant cultures of each area, and music is one of which.
+There is a variety of folk music all over Vietnam, including cheo, tuong, quan ho, chau van, ca tru, cai luong, etc. Each type of music represents life and the people there.
 They are played by unique instruments and have distinct performance styles.
-They are dying out and maybe not for everyone, even the locals, but are beautiful treasures of the past.
+They are dying out, and maybe not for everyone, even the locals, but are beautiful treasures of the past.

-Talking about Vietnam's key figures, there are some people you should know about.
-Dynasty of Hung Kings is considered to be the first governmental reign of Vietnam, while names such as Ngo Quyen, Quang Trung (Nguyen Hue), Ly Thuong Kiet are that of Vietnamese heroes who led the nation to fight against invaders and achieve great victories.
-Ho Chi Minh and Vo Nguyen Giap were the ones who led Vietnamese through the wars with France and America.
+Talking about Vietnam’s key figures, there are some people you should know about.
+The dynasty of Hung Kings is considered to be the first governmental reign of Vietnam, while names such as Ngo Quyen, Quang Trung (Nguyen Hue), and Ly Thuong Kiet are that of Vietnamese heroes who led the nation to fight against invaders and achieve great victories.
+Ho Chi Minh and Vo Nguyen Giap were the ones who led the Vietnamese through the wars with France and America.
 There are a lot more.
-You should get yourself familiar with these figures since they are who Vietnamese people give much respect, and we expect tourists to do the same.
+You should get yourself familiar with these figures since they are who Vietnamese people give much respect to, and we expect tourists to do the same.

 Similar to historical and cultural symbols, you should have an overview of religions in Vietnam to respect the local traditions.

 In Vietnam, whether you follow a religion or not, you always have an altar for worshiping ancestors.
 That is a part of folk religion in Vietnam.
-It is by default that every Vietnamese practice this religion and it has been more or less a Vietnamese tradition rather than a religious act.
+It is by default that every Vietnamese practices this religion, and it has been more or less a Vietnamese tradition rather than a religious act.
 This is among the most interesting things to know before traveling in Vietnam.

-Besides folk religion and Buddhism, there is a wide range of religion exist in Vietnam such as Christianity and Islam.
-All the religion exist in harmony, and each of them has its own religious place and practices which are well supported by the government.
+Besides folk religion and Buddhism, there is a wide range of religions that exist in Vietnam, such as Christianity and Islam.
+All religions exist in harmony, and each has its own religious place and practices which the government supports well.